technology-toolbox/website/content/blog/jjameson/2008/06/12/browser-button-a-k-a-favelet-or-bookmarklet-for-parsing-sharepoint-list-item-ids.md

 title: Browser Button (a.k.a.
 Favelet or Bookmarklet) for Parsing SharePoint List Item IDs
 date: 2008-06-12T08:06:00-06:00
 excerpt:
-  "This morning I received an email from a customer inquiring about making it easier for users to determine the unique identifier for each document in a library.
-Typically, users don't really care about this \"List Item ID\" for a document, but there are scenarios..."
+  'This morning I received an email from a customer inquiring about making it easier for users to determine the unique identifier for each document in a library.
+Typically, users don''t really care about this "List Item ID" for a document, but there are scenarios...'
 aliases:
   [
     "/blog/jjameson/archive/2008/06/11/browser-button-a-k-a-favelet-or-bookmarklet-for-parsing-sharepoint-list-item-ids.aspx",